Reducing Insider Risk

 CPNI has developed a wide range of guidance and products across seven key areas to help organisations make informed decisions about the level of personnel security risk they manage.
 The pages below provide more information on these key areas.

-We have also developed a personnel security maturity model based around these seven core elements and an infographic on personnel security measures your organisation should consider - Personnel Security: Are You Thinking About It? (click below to enlarge).
+There is also an infographic on personnel security measures your organisation should consider (click image to enlarge).